gluobe/infrastructure-2.0-workshop/Lab 4 - ELB/README.md

 1. Press `Review and Create`.
 1. Press `Create`.

 * Click on your load balancer `lab-ELB-<your_ID>` and click the `Instances` tab to view the status of your instances being linked to the ELB.
+It may take some time for it to go from `OutOfService` to `InService`.

     ![](../Images/ELBTwoInstancesLinked.png?raw=true)